Axlfc/csharp-exercises/README.md

 # csharp-exercises
-C# exercices to be done in the internships.
+C# exercises to be done in the internships.